 By refining how we determine LT1, we not only reduce confusion but also open the door to more targeted and productive training interventions.
 Ultimately, understanding LT1 is about helping athletes train smarter—and seeing tangible progress where it matters most: in their performance.

-Now get LT1—whether you perform lactate testing or not - FREE This Month Only!
+Now get LT1—whether you perform lactate testing or not

 Explore Other Blog Posts